-Crushing will consist of a three stage crushing operation to reduce the limestone to <6 mm particle size.
+Crushing will consist of a three-stage crushing operation to reduce the limestone to <6 mm particle size.
 Co-products in the crushing and screening process will be <1 mm material, which will be supplied to customers in the glass and industrial minerals industry.
 The <6 mm material will be stockpiled for use as feed to the lime kilns.
 The latter will be fed by a limestone feed conveyor.
 The coal to be used as fuel in the kilns will also be fed from a coal stockpile, via a coal conveyor.
 Lime produced will be stored in silos before being dispatched to various clients.
-Support infrastructure to be provided, include workshops, a laboratory for quality control test work, administrative offices and a weighbridge.